semrush/intergalactic/website/docs/filter-group/filter-include-exclude/filter-include-exclude.md

 @## Nothing found

-The "empty" state is described in the [Filters, common rules](/filter-group/filter-rules/) guide.
+The "empty" state is described in the [Filter common rules](/filter-group/filter-rules/).

 @page filter-include-exclude-code